 Guided Nature Walk in Gishwati Mukura National Park in Rwanda

-Gishwati-Mukura National park offers many established trails for travelers to explore the forest, on your guided nature walk travelers can have an opportunity to encounter the natural beauty of this magical forest up close with wonderful creatures such as butterflies, insects, primates, chameleons, birds, and Over 60 species of trees including bamboos, mahogany, ferns, Macaranga kilim, and orchids.
-New tree species such as eucalyptus, dombeya torrid, Macaranga, hagenia Abyssinia, and polyacids fulva have been introduced lately in the park so that travelers can have an opportunity to see it.
+Gishwati-Mukura National Park offers many established trails for travelers to explore the forest.
+On your guided nature walk, travelers can have an opportunity to encounter the natural beauty of this magical forest up close with wonderful creatures such as butterflies, insects, primates, chameleons, birds, and over 60 species of trees, including bamboos, mahogany, ferns, Macaranga kilims, and orchids.
+New tree species such as eucalyptus, dombeya torrid, macaranga, hagenia abyssinica, and polyacid fulva have been introduced lately in the park so that travelers can have an opportunity to see them.

-Primate trekking in Gishwati-Mukura National Park is the park’s major activity, on your primate trekking, you will have an opportunity to see primates like Golden monkeys, blue monkeys, Chimpanzees, Lhotse’s Monkeys, and baboon species.
-Like other National parks, primate trekking also start with a morning briefing about the rules and regulations that are guided by the park rangers you will begin your walk into the forest on foot searching for primate species during your primate trekking travelers can also have a chance of seeing other mammals such as duikers and birds.
+Primate trekking in Gishwati-Mukura National Park is the park’s major activity.
+On your primate trekking, you will have the opportunity to see primates like golden monkeys, blue monkeys, chimpanzees, Lhotse’s monkeys, and baboon species.
+Like other national parks, primate trekking also starts with a morning briefing about the rules and regulations that are guided by the park rangers.
+You will begin your walk into the forest on foot, searching for primate species.
+During your primate trekking, travelers can also have a chance of seeing other mammals such as duikers and birds.

 A tour Visit to the Waterfall

-Visit the waterfall which is among the best hiking trail within Gishwati-Mukura National Park, a visit to the waterfall takes travelers to Kazeneza waterfall situated in the middle of Gishwati Mukura National park offers an opportunity for sightseeing and breathtaking views of this magical National park.
+Visit the waterfall, which is among the best hiking trails within Gishwati-Mukura National Park.
+A visit to the waterfall takes travelers to Kazeneza Waterfall, situated in the middle of Gishwati-Mukura National Park, and offers an opportunity for sightseeing and breathtaking views of this magical national park.

 Biking and cycling along the Congo Nile Trail

 The Congo Nile Trail offers one of the best biking or cycling experiences in East Africa.
 The Congo Nile Trail passes along the shorelines of Lake Kivu and via the Nyungwe forest.